-Sometimes you will notice a problem with your breast.
-Sometimes your doctor will detect the problem during a routine physical exam or screening.
-When you see your doctor for the problem, he or she will ask you questions about what you are experiencing, ask about your family history of breast cancer and non-breast cancer, and conduct a physical exam of your breasts (with his or her hands).
+You may notice a problem with your breast.
+Sometimes your doctor will detect the problem during a routine exam or screening.
+When you see your doctor, he or she will ask questions about what you’re experiencing.
+Your doctor will ask about your family history of breast cancer and non-breast cancer and conduct a physical exam of your breasts (with his or her hands).

 Further testing may be necessary to rule out cancer.
-That might involve a mammogram, an ultrasound (technology that allows your doctor to look inside your breast by moving a small wand-like device around the outside of your breasts), surgery to remove the lump, or a fine needle biopsy or aspiration (a procedure that involves injecting a thin needle connected to a syringe into the lump to remove a sample of tissue or fluid from the lump) or a combination of all 3.
+These tests may involve a mammogram or an ultrasound.
+Ultrasound technology allows your doctor to look inside your breasts by moving a small wand-like device around the outside of them.
+Your doctor may also suggest surgery to remove the lump, or a fine needle biopsy or aspiration.
+That’s a procedure where a thin needle connected to a syringe is inserted into the lump to remove a sample of tissue or fluid from the lump.
 Surgery and biopsies are done at a hospital.
 Your biopsy will be sent to a lab to be examined.
 All test results will be sent to your doctor.
 He or she will call you with the results.

 The American Academy of Family Physicians (AAFP) recommends the following:

 - A routine mammography every other year for women between the ages of 50 and 74.